Smoked Duck Kueh Pie Tee

 • Sesame oil (rich sesame flavour): add as desired

-• Chinese wine: minimal, but kinda optional or as you desire
+• Chinese wine: minimal, but somewhat optional or as you desire

 Basically, each of the sauces has a different taste, so you can decide which you prefer and add more of it.
 Initially, we added less sweet plum sauce, so it was more savoury.
 Then I decided that the smoked duck wasn't sweet enough, and I personally preferred the sweet flavour, so we added more plum sauce.